Picturesque Peki’in

 Rocks Park in Kisra Sume'a

-Rocks Park is a small interesting park a short drive from Peki’in and adjoining the Druze village of Kisra-Sume’a with unusual natural limestone towers and slabs set among Mediterranean vegetation.
-(Directions: Enter “Rocks Park” into Waze and click on ‘Rocks Park, Kisra-Sumei, Israel.”)
-There is single paved path through the length of the park with an entrance at each end.
+Rocks Park is a small, interesting park a short drive from Peki’in and adjoining the Druze village of Kisra-Sume’a that has unusual natural limestone towers and slabs.
+Directions: Enter “Rocks Park” into Waze and click on ‘Rocks Park, Kisra-Sumei, Israel.”
+There is single paved path through the length of the park with an entrance/exit at each end.
 Allow about 15 to 30 minutes to explore.
-There are signs with explanations in Hebrew.
-There is a somewhat rocky but otherwise easy trail with lots of shade from this park to nearby Sne Mountain, but there are no views along the trail because of the vegetation and you can easily give it a miss.
+There are signs with explanations about the rock formations in Hebrew.
+There is also a somewhat rocky but otherwise easy trail from this park to nearby Sne Mountain.
+There is plenty of shade but no views along the trail because of the vegetation and this path can be easily given a miss.